Connected Apnea Care

 — Definition of new requirements based on research

-— UX/UI design of therapy touchpoints
+— UX/UI design of the patient-facing app and other therapy touchpoints

 The role built up on my graduation project and aimed to implement the company's connected care strategy with their Sleep Position Trainer* device.